Metropolitan Sydney and Australian Capital Territory not included in Regional NSW

 Regional NSW is the largest and most diverse regional economy in Australia.
 The region has large agriculture and mining sectors as it is rich in natural resources.
 It also has strong manufacturing, energy, visitor economy and services sectors.

 It is home to about 2.7 million people, representing 40% of the NSW population and contributes around a third of the Gross State Product.

-Located about an hour from Sydney and Newcastle and with 80km of scenic coastline, the Central Coast offers a coastal lifestyle, a strategic position for business logistic operations and a mobile workforce.
+Located about an hour from Sydney and Newcastle the Central Coast offers a coastal lifestyle.
 Key industries include manufacturing, retail, accommodation and food services.

 Central West and Orana

 Located in the heart of NSW, the Central West and Orana are rich in natural resources.
-Key sectors include agriculture and mining.
-There is also a large food and beverage manufacturing sector, strong service sectors and a growing visitor economy.
+Key industries are agriculture and mining, with a growing visitor economy.

-The Hunter is the largest regional economy and offers diverse lifestyle and economic opportunities.
-Key sectors include coal mining, energy, bulk shipping, wine and the equine industry.
+The Hunter is the largest regional economy with diverse lifestyle and economic opportunities.
+Key industries include coal mining, energy, bulk shipping, wine and equine.

-Illawarra region is one hour south of Sydney, and home to the trade hub of Port Kembla.
-The Illawarra economy is diversifying from steel and coal into ICT, education, defence and aviation.
+Illawarra is one hour south of Sydney, and home to the trade hub of Port Kembla.
+The economy is diversifying from steel and coal into ICT, education, defence and aviation.